 “We did not go out of business as far as providing services.
 I was very proud of our caregiving crew for that,” he said.
 “The caregivers know that we’re in the business of providing care to these people and we are just going to keep doing it even though we don’t know what happened to the management office.”

 One of the most important tips for emergency preparedness is to keep calm.
 By keeping a clear head during a crisis, each staff member stays focused and acts when needed.
 In the aftermath of Sandy, as they got word from the office of who needed help, caregivers went to the homes of any clients they could reach, despite who they were normally scheduled to work with.
 Additionally, many caregivers invited clients into their homes because they had power and the clients did not.
 Caregivers changed their schedules and did whatever was needed to make sure people were safe.

 “The cases where care was required, where it’s not an option, we didn’t leave anybody unattended who needed someone to be there for them,” Larry said.
 “Everybody was at their wits end.
 Everybody’s patience was short and it was important to be able to rise above that.”

 What people need during an emergency is reliability.
 That is what three decades of experience has taught each Homewatch CareGivers office.
 The staff members at each office worked tirelessly through the storm.
-Belinda’s schedulers each lost power so they went to the homes of family and friends to keep working.
 Kathy had caregivers who lost their homes but kept working after they had to take refuge in shelters and hotels.
 When a member of Peter and Ada’s staff lost her home due to flooding, another staff member, their client care coordinator, kept things running alone for several days.
 Larry’s staff only stopped working to eat or sleep.